mailtodanish/Oracle-VBCS-Technical-Design-Doc/project/readme.md

-copy your project in this directory.
+Delete the existing demo project and upload your project in this directory.